NCPP/ocgis/doc/computation.rst

 Computation
 ===========

-.. warning:: The computational API is considered to be in an `alpha` development stage and may change rapidly.
-Suggestions are welcome!
-The API is stable but there will be changes to the inheritance structure, functionality, and attribution of the class structure.
-All changes will be backwards compatible.

 OpenClimateGIS offers an extensible computation framework that supports:
   1. NumPy-based array calculations
   2. Temporal grouping (level grouping not supported)